-Data to be printed in this font XXXXXX MP designator (optional) 1 \$ Command terminator
+Data to be printed in this font XXXXXX MP designator (optional) ١ \$ Command terminator

 If the exclamation point (!) is used, the "MP" designate will print just above and to the right of the last character.
 This is optional and is typically used to notify the check recipient of the presence of MicroPrinting (Only 0-9, A-Z [upper and lower case] print).
-Special characters and spaces will disappear.
+Special characters and spaces will disappear in the printed field.

-Load Flash Resource &%STLxxxxxyyyyyyzdd....dd
+Load Flash Resource &%STLxxxxxyyyyyzdd....dd